Staff frequently asked questions (FAQs)

 Maintaining consistency and quality of care is the primary concern of both organisations – these changes will not detract from how either organisation provides its services.

-• Will it draw focus away from services in Norfolk?
+• Will it draw focus away from services?

-Both Trusts already work in Norfolk and Waveney, and this will continue to be an important area of focus and care delivery.
-This change will mean that our services, instead of being delivered by two different organisations, will be overseen by a single Group Board with the aim to gradually come together, creating a stronger, more resilient service for our service users.
+All services will continue to receive as much support and attention as they do now.
+This change will simply mean that our services will be overseen by a single Group Board with the aim to gradually come together, creating a stronger, more resilient organisation for our service users.
 We can each learn from the best of both organisations and reduce unnecessary duplication and variation.

 • Will it draw all of the focus to Norfolk?